Environment Management System

 Solvent reduction amount by how much etc.

-Analysis of course could be management review (doesn’t say how you analyse)
+Analysis, of course, could be management review (doesn’t say how you analyze)

 This harks back to EMAS about publicly declaring data (many companies now have statements in their year-end accounts)